basho/basho_docs/source/languages/en/riak/ops/tuning/aws.md

 from Basho is strongly recommended.

 ## Benchmarking

-Using a tool such as [Basho Bench](https://github.com/basho/basho_bench), you can generate load that simulates application operations by constructing and communicating approximately-compatible data payloads with the Riak cluster directly.
+Using a tool such as [Basho Bench](https://github.com/basho/basho_bench), you can generate load that simulates application operations by constructing and communicating approximately- ompatible data payloads with the Riak cluster directly.

 Benchmarking is critical to determining the appropriate EC2 instance types, and strongly recommended.
 More information is available on benchmarking Riak clusters with [[Basho Bench]].

-Besides running basho bench it is also advisable to load test Riak with your own tests to ensure that load imparted by MapReduce queries, linking, link-walking, full-text queries, and index queries are within the expected range.
+Besides running Basho Bench, we also advise that you load test Riak with your own tests to ensure that load imparted by MapReduce queries, full-text queries, and index queries are within the expected range.

 ## Simulating Upgrades, Scaling, and Failure states